Influenza (flu) and your baby

 - Not waking up or not interacting with you

-- Being so irritable that she doesn’t want to be held
+- Being so fussy that she doesn’t want to be held

 - Flu symptoms that improve but return with fever and worse cough